Creative and geometric times in physics, mathematics, logic, and philosophy: Two times in physics

 One can also think of more subtle questions about the weather, such as $\vir$will there be (anytime in history) 700 consecutive days of rain in Geneva?".
 If the complex system that forms the weather is fully deterministic, answering this question seems only a matter of geometric time, although the answer may remain undecided for any finite value of geometric time.
 One can run the computation of the dynamics of the system and at some point find that the answer is $\vir$yes", if one finds the 700 consecutive days of rain, otherwise the algorithm will keep searching without ever halting (however, this question might be more complex, see Sect. \ref{math}).

-Two remarks are here in order.
-Firstly, note that $\Delta t'$ can be speed up by a more efficient computation, namely, this depends on how fast one $\vir$runs" through the parameter time as it appears in the equations of motion (this depends on the used algorithm and, physically, one can really think of the speed of the head of a Turing machine in reading the tape).
-Moreover, time dilation in relativity can be seen as a physical process to modify the interval of geometric time (see Subsect. \ref{rela}).
-So the map $\Delta t\rightarrow \Delta t'$ is a one-to-many function.
-Secondly, once one reaches the final state with the associated outcome $\vir$sunny", one gains full information about the initial state at $t_i$ and its consequences, but not necessarily the full information about the final state if there is some fundamental indeterminacy, i.e., the actual weather that will be observed may vary.
+Note that $\Delta t'$ can be sped up by a more efficient computation, namely, this depends on how fast one $\vir$runs" through the parameter time as it appears in the equations of motion (this depends on the used algorithm and, physically, one can really think of the speed of the head of a Turing machine in reading the tape).
+Moreover, one can use any other effects that allow one to manipulate geometric time, such as time dilation in relativity that modifies the interval of geometric time $\Delta t'$ (see Subsect. \ref{rela}).
+So, the map $\Delta t\rightarrow \Delta t'$ is a one-to-many function.

-On the contrary, the procedure involving creative time, namely, of waiting a month and carrying out an observation of the weather gives full information about the outcome, but provides in general little information about the initial state.
-This is because new information has been created along the way, through a series of indeterministic processes.
+In contrast, in the process involving creative time, then one has no choice but to wait a month and see what happens, because new information is created along the way through a series of indeterministic processes.
 So, the initial and the final states are not deterministically mapped to each other.
-The exactly same initial state under exactly the same physical conditions leads in general to different outcomes, so one can only infer a set of initial states that are compatible with the observed outcome.
-Creative time is thus associated to the possibility that physical properties are in general ontologically indeterminate (e.g., it is neither true that $\vir$the particle is within region $r$" nor that $\vir$the particle is not within $r$", where $r$ is a region of space, see also Sect. \ref{logic}).
 Creative time is required when an actualization event of the values of physical variables that were previously indeterminate occurs.
-It is the process of change from indeterminate to determinate -- with an associated creation of novel information -- that brings about this “happening" of time: creative time ticks when new information is created.
+It is the process of change from indeterminate to determinate -- with an associated creation of novel information -- that brings about this “occurrence" of time: creative time ticks when new information is created.